 Unfortunately, the drivers didn’t pick up on this changed itinerary.
 “They’re talking about this in German, and the driver of the first car is Czech, and so is the driver of the second car,” Clark told NPR.
 “They don’t understand what this conversation’s about, and nobody bothers to translate for them.”

 As a result, the first car turned onto Franz Joseph Street, followed by the second car, carrying Franz Ferdinand, Sophie and Potiorek.
-Amazingly, this wrong turn took them right to where 19-year-old Gavrilo Princip had stationed himself along the original published route for the motorcade, under the awning of a general store.
+Amazingly, this wrong turn took them right to where 19-year-old Gavrilo Princip had stationed himself along the originally published route for the motorcade, under the awning of a general store.

 (It’s probably not true that Princip had stopped to get a sandwich, as one popular myth about the assassination goes.)